JuanSeBestia/react-native-wifi-reborn/README.md

   "expo": {
     ios: {
       infoPlist: {
-        "NSLocalNetworkUsageDescription": "The app requires access to the local network so it can...", },
+        "NSLocalNetworkUsageDescription": "The app requires access to the local network so it can..."
+      }
     },
     "plugins": ["react-native-wifi-reborn"]
   }